Frequently Asked Questions

-Maryville University’s Nursing Program offers three online degrees: Master of Science in Nursing (MSN) – Adult-Geriatric Nurse Practitioner (AGNP), Master of Science in Nursing (MSN) – Family Nurse Practitioner (FNP) and Doctor of Nursing Practice (DNP).
+Maryville University’s Nursing Program offers three online degrees: Master of Science in Nursing (MSN) – Adult-Gerontology Nurse Practitioner (AGNP), Master of Science in Nursing (MSN) – Family Nurse Practitioner (FNP) and Doctor of Nursing Practice (DNP).
 Learn more about these Online Nursing Degrees.

 Maryville University will begin to offer the Master Business Administration (MBA) online starting in October 2012 and a Master of Arts in Organizational Leadership in Spring 2013.

 What is required for admission into a graduate program?
 Is testing required for entrance into graduate programs?

 Each graduate program is different and yes, some have admission requirements.
 You can find the admission requirements for your area of study on that program’s Web page at http://www.maryville.edu/admissions/graduate/academic-programs/.

 Please consult our complete list of graduate tuition and fees.

 Graduate students may qualify for low-interest, federally-funded educational loans.
 Interested students should contact the Financial Aid Office at 314-529-9360.
 Graduate students must register for a minimum of six credit hours per semester to qualify.

 Classes are held on the main campus, 650 Maryville University Drive, just off of Highway 141 and Highway 40 in St. Louis West County.
 The School of Education also offers some field-based programs at various locations throughout the community.
 Call 314-529-9542 for additional information.